 We also have large tracts of more open habitat outside the river bottom that holds some impressive trophy whitetail bucks.
 These areas are most productive when sitting on hillside watches overlooking brushy creek bottoms surrounded by more open prairie or sage brush, or draws leading from bedding cover to agriculture in our vast prairie land outside the river bottom.
 Early morning and evening watches are the most productive during late October.
 During November, all day can be very productive when mature bucks try to nudge estrous does into these smaller secluded thickets in these vast open areas outside the river bottom.

 Limited Rifle Hunters: We take a limited number of rifle whitetail deer hunters per year.
-With this limited number of gun hunters on a vast area of approximately 20,000 acres of private property, we have the luxury to gun hunt several areas in the same day or try to hunt one particular buck.
-Some areas never even get hunted certain years do to most of our clients archery hunting our bowhunting only riverbottom areas.
+With this limited number of gun hunters on a vast area of approximately 10,000 acres of private property, we have the luxury to gun hunt several areas in the same day or try to hunt one particular buck.
+Some areas never even get hunted certain years do to most of our clients archery hunting our riverbottom areas.
 This gives our gun hunters a really good opportunity to harvest bucks that haven't been pressured all season!

 What to Expect: Our land has an excellent whitetail deer population with a buck-to-doe ratio that is very healthy, mature bucks being the rule, not the exception.
-Very limited pressure ensures a quality hunting experience in which hunters should expect to see between 50-100 bucks during their weeks hunt with us.
+Very limited pressure ensures a quality hunting experience in which hunters should expect to see plenty of bucks during their weeks hunt with us.